 Remember to PIN THIS to save the recipe for later!

-Recipe Tip: It’s key to steam or bake the wedges to partially cook them before firing them on the grill.
-This way they’ll be tender without getting overly charred.
-The recipe card below has all the deets.
+Recipe Tip: It's key to steam or bake the wedges to partially cook them before hitting grill.
+This way they'll be tender without getting overly charred.

 Grilled Sweet Potato Fries and Fresh Cherry Corn Salsa